imabeastdrew/resybot/docs/ops.md

 - GitHub App receives repository events and forwards them to the Resybot server via webhooks.
 - Server (`resbot-server`) validates the webhook signature using `GITHUB_WEBHOOK_SECRET`.
-- For `pull_request` events, the server fetches the PR using the GitHub App installation token and only enqueues a run when `mergeable_state == "dirty"`.
-- For `issue_comment` events, the server enqueues a run when a user comments `/resbot resolve` on a PR.
+- For `issue_comment` events, the server enqueues a run when a user comments `/resybot ...` on a PR that is currently conflicted (`mergeable_state == "dirty"`).
+Any text after `/resybot` is forwarded to the runner and appended to the Codex merge prompt as additional instructions.
 - Runner (`resbot-runner`) uses the GitHub App credentials to obtain an installation token, clones the repository into `/ws/out`, reproduces the merge between the base and head SHAs, invokes Codex to resolve conflicts in-place, runs optional hooks, and pushes a resolution commit back to the PR head branch.

 ## Components